First-Time Home Buyers Incentives in Ontario

 In today’s market, buying a property as a first-time buyer in Ontario takes more research and patience than in other areas of Canada.
 As long as you’re flexible, have a healthy down payment, and understand exactly how much mortgage you can manage, you may still be able to find a home within your budget and in your preferred location.

-While the Ontario housing market is experiencing a slowdown, prices are still at all-time highs, making planning ahead necessary.
+The Ontario housing market, while experiencing a slowdown, is still experiencing all-time high prices, making planning ahead necessary.
 You might need to explore new locations or rethink your budget.
-Once you’ve found the kind of home you’re looking for, be sure you understand the mortgage stress test rules and take advantage of every possible first-time home buyer incentive you are eligible for.
+Be sure you understand the mortgage stress test rules once you’ve found the kind of home you’re looking for, and take advantage of every possible first-time home buyer incentive you are eligible for.
 These programs are in place to provide advantages specifically to first-time home buyers, so it makes sense to capitalize on them.

 If you’ve already found your dream home and want to explore your next steps, get in touch with a nesto mortgage expert today, and we’ll help you get started.